rortian/jung2/README.txt

 Add each subproject (jung-api, jung-graph-impl, jung-visualization, jung-algorithms, jung-samples) as a top-level project in eclipse, each with its own classpath dependencies.

+In the 'New Project' dialog, select 'Java Project', then 'Create project from existing source'.
+Create the new project to point to where you downloaded jung2 and its subprojects.
+For example, you would create a new project from the existing source in '/where/it/is/jung2/jung-api' and name that project 'jung-api'.

 If you previously ran mvn eclipse:eclipse at the jung2 directory level, then the projects will already reference the other